sebastianlzy/eks-workshop-basic/02-introduction-to-RBAC/README.md

 Namespaces are an excellent way of creating security boundaries, they also provide a unique scope for object names as the ‘namespace’ name implies.
 They are intended to be used in multi-tenant environments to create virtual kubernetes clusters on the same physical cluster.

-# Objective for this module

-In this module, we’re going to explore k8s RBAC by creating an IAM user called rbac-user who is authenticated to access the EKS cluster but is only authorized (via RBAC) to list, get, and watch pods and deployments in the ‘rbac-test’ namespace.

-To achieve this, we’ll create an IAM user, map that user to a kubernetes role, then perform kubernetes actions under that user’s context.